Since the year 2000 the Resuscitation

 - Severe Bleeding

-as a treatment for bleeding except in cases of catastrophic bleeding
+treatment for bleeding except in cases of catastrophic bleeding and

-introduced where pressure alone does not control bleeding.
+where pressure alone does not control bleeding.
+This is likely to be

 of the Tourniquet